yelghali/prompt-based-tutorial-AKS/README.md

 - (Optional) How do I implement GitOps in AKS?

-- How do I enable AKS backup for disks in AKS?

-- How do I enable Azure backup for Fileshare in AKS?

-- How do I enable Azure Blob replication for blobs in AKS?
+- How can I use Azure Backup to protect my data on AKS?

 - (Optional) How do I set Snapshot Classes for disk snapshots in AKS?